 - Stay positive.
 People love positivity!
 Show them how excited you are about your project.
 You’ll create a better impression if you show enthusiasm.

 Supply chain risk management involves managing risks associated with the supply chain.
 It includes ensuring adequate inventory levels, sufficient capacity to meet demand, and tracking shipments throughout the process.

 Who Benefits from Supply Chain Finance?

-Supply chain finance is a relatively new concept, but one that has been gaining traction within the last few years.
-It is a way of financing companies through their supply chains rather than just by traditional means, such as debt or equity.
-This can be very beneficial to small businesses who may have trouble accessing credit.
+Supply chain finance is a relatively new concept but one that has been gaining traction within the last few years.
+It is financing companies through their supply chains rather than just by traditional means, such as debt or equity.
+This can benefit small businesses that may have trouble accessing credit.

 Other benefits for suppliers include :

-- The ability to focus on what you do best, which is running your business.
+- The ability to focus on what you do best is running your business.

 - Access to money without having to go through banks.